 I’ve covered several key points that, when implemented properly, will result in your business having a successful website.

-- Website should be easy to update
+- The website should be easy to update

 - Get cozy with search engines

 - Make it easy to contact you